jhqthai/homass/README.md

-# Homass - The Home Assitance Project
+# Homass - The Home Assistant Project
 ## Project Summary
 The goal of this project is to create a home assistance.